-You can run Live Conversation tests with your target audience from either the UserTesting Contributor Network, Custom Network, and Invite Network.
-Live Conversation sessions use Zoom conferencing, so your contributors will need to join a Zoom meeting on their computer or mobile device.
-The conversation is recorded and the video automatically sent to your UserTesting Dashboard, where you can make and share clips just like any other user test.
+You can run Live Conversation tests with your target audience from either the UserTesting Contributor Network, Custom Network, or Invite Network.
+Live Conversation sessions use Zoom conferencing, so your contributors must join a Zoom meeting on their computer or mobile device.
+The conversation is recorded, and the video is automatically sent to your UserTesting Dashboard, where you can make and share clips just like any other user test.

 When should I use Live Conversation?